 In your scan settings, you can determine the maximum number of concurrent scans that can be run.
 By default, a maximum of 10 CIDR blocks can be concurrently scanned during discovery scans, and a maximum of 10 IPs can be concurrently scanned during vulnerability scans.

-Note: To access the scan settings, navigate to Investigate > Topology.
+Scan settings can be accessed in the Topology view or during deployment configuration.
+To access the scan settings in the Topology view, navigate to navigation menu () > Investigate > Topology.
 Specify a deployment or region in the respective drop-down menus, and then click on the Region, VPC, VNET, or network to manage.
 In the slideout panel that displays, click Scan Settings.
+To access the scan settings during deployment configuration, navigate to navigation menu () > Configure > Deployments > select a deployment > Scan Performance, and then select an asset to modify.

 Selecting a lower number (as low as 1) means fewer concurrent scans will run, which reduces scan traffic but also results in slower scans and a longer scan duration.
 Selecting a higher number (up to 20) results in a faster scan and shorter scan duration but increases scan traffic.
 Keep in mind these numbers are maximum limits – the actual number of concurrent scans will vary based on appliance resource availability and network bandwidth at the time of scan but will not exceed the defined limit.